← Back to lessons

 Think about what could go wrong:

-What happens if I run `node notes.js done 99` when there are only 3 notes?
+What happens if I try to mark note number 99 as done when there are only 3 notes?
 Make it show a helpful error instead of crashing.

-This is the rhythm: describe, build, test, improve.
+This is the same loop from your website project: describe, build, test, improve.
 It works for a note tool.
 It works for a full application.
 The complexity of the project changes.
 The workflow stays the same.

 04